-- Type: Refurbishment | Listed
+- Type: Refurbishment | Listed building

-- Value: £4 million
+- Value: £4 Million

 - Status: Completed

-The Righton and Cavendish Building were linked at ground floor level with a glazed link building thereby creating a single entity.
-The first 3 storeys of the Cavendish Building were extensively refurbished as part of the works.
+The Righton and Cavendish Building are now connected at ground floor level with a glazed link building to form a single entity.
+The first three storeys of the Cavendish Building were also extensively refurbished as part of the works.

 Our architecture team coordinated the relocation of a huge amount of technical equipment from the original building and the ground floor of the new location predominantly provides space for the technical laboratories associated with the Faculty.